zsofiaserenyi/emovis/README.md

 7. If you don't have a clue you can click on the skip button which will bring you right to the next movie.
 But your reward will be 0 point.

-8. After you guessed 10 moview the game is over.
+8. After you guessed 10 movies the game is over.
 You can see your total points on the sreen. 🏆

 9. Go ahead and **test your knowledge again**. 🎯